 And, professionally, yikes.
 The day you get denied a job because of your poor credit may be a day you stay inside and overdose on some ice cream.
 It’s rough.
 Especially in non-profit companies, they do not necessarily have the financial backing corporations do to support any mistakes you may or may not make.
 Non-profit businesses tend to be a little smaller and more tight knit–if they run your credit and see a long list of no-no’s, they are going to be hesitant to hire you.
 Most likely they will be thinking, “If he can’t control his own wallet, can he really control ours?”

 The answer may be no; perhaps it’s a yes.
 Just because you made poor decisions personally does not always mean professionally you will do the same, but are employers really seeing that?
 Sadly, no.

-Take the steps you need to take to repair your credit; it’s going to feel like moving mountains, and the light at the end of the tunnel may be about as small as the tip of a sewing needle, but it’s there, I promise.
+Take the steps you need to take to repair your credit; it’s going to feel like moving mountains.
+The light at the end of the tunnel may be about as small as the tip of a sewing needle.
+But it’s there, I promise.